Crypto Overview in Barbados

 Regulatory Oversight

-The Financial Services Commission (FSC) of Barbados serves as the primary regulatory authority for securities and non-banking financial services, which includes oversight of certain cryptocurrency activities.
-The Central Bank of Barbados maintains authority over payment systems and monetary policy, while also monitoring developments in the digital asset space.
+The Financial Services Commission (FSC) of Barbados serves as the primary regulatory authority for non-bank financial services, established under the Financial Services Commission Act (2010-21).
+The FSC’s mandate covers insurance, credit unions, securities, and pensions, and extends to oversight of cryptocurrency and digital asset activities where they intersect with securities regulation or the broader financial system.
+The Central Bank of Barbados (CBB) maintains parallel authority over payment systems and monetary policy.

-Businesses providing cryptocurrency exchange services, wallet services, or other digital asset activities may need to register with the FSC and comply with securities regulations if their offerings are deemed to be securities under Barbadian law.
-The determination of whether a particular cryptocurrency or token constitutes a security depends on the specific characteristics of the asset and how it is offered to the public.
+Businesses providing cryptocurrency exchange services, custody, or other digital asset activities may need to register with the FSC and comply with securities regulations where their offerings are deemed securities under Barbadian law.
+The determination of whether a particular token constitutes a security depends on the specific characteristics of the asset and how it is offered.
+The FSC assesses applicants on a case-by-case basis using a principles-driven, risk-proportionate approach rather than a fixed checklist of license categories.

-Anti-money laundering (AML) and counter-financing of terrorism (CFT) regulations apply to cryptocurrency businesses operating in Barbados.
-The Financial Intelligence Unit (FIU) enforces compliance with the Proceeds of Crime (Money Laundering) and Financing of Terrorism Act.
-Virtual asset service providers must implement robust know-your-customer (KYC) procedures, transaction monitoring systems, and suspicious activity reporting mechanisms.
+Anti-money laundering (AML) and counter-financing of terrorism (CFT) obligations apply to all cryptocurrency businesses operating in Barbados under the Money Laundering and Financing of Terrorism Prevention and Control Act (2011-23, amended 2019).
+The Financial Intelligence Unit (FIU) enforces compliance, requiring virtual asset service providers to implement robust know-your-customer (KYC) procedures, transaction monitoring systems, and suspicious activity reporting mechanisms aligned with the FATF Recommendations (updated 2023).

 Business Environment